Katrina Porteous & Helen Farish shortlisted for the TS Eliot Prize 2024

 Full details of all the shortlisted books are on the T S Eliot Prize website here.

-Specially commissioned videos of interviews with and readings by the shortlisted poets will be posted on the T S Eliot Prize YouTube channel here
+Specially commissioned videos of interviews with and readings by the shortlisted poets are pm the T S Eliot Prize YouTube channel here

 All ten shortlisted books will be reviewed by John Field, with reviews posted on the TS Eliot Prize website and featured in weekly e-newsletters along with Readers' Notes and a series of Writers' Notes from the shortlisted poets.
 Sign up for the weekly e-newsletters here.

-Video reviews of all the shortlisted titles by Young Critics will also be posted on YouTube later in the year.
+Video reviews of all the shortlisted titles by Young Critics are posted on YouTube here.
+Scroll down to see excellent video reviews of both books.

 Last year’s winner was Jason Allen-Paisant for his collection Self-Portrait as Othello (Carcanet Press); the judges were Paul Muldoon (Chair), Sasha Dugdale and Denise Saul.
 Two Bloodaxe titles were shortlisted for the TS Eliot Prize 2023: Irish poet Jane Clarke's third full collection A Change in the Air, and Abigail Parry's second collection I Think We're Alone Now.